 Christendom is a member of the United States Collegiate Athletic Association and the Shenandoah-Chesapeake Conference and has eight varsity teams and a robust intramural sports program.

 The Blue Ridge Mountains provide a beautiful backdrop for Christendom, and outdoor opportunities include the Shenandoah River for canoeing, tubing, and fishing.
 Hiking is available at Shenandoah National Park and mountains.
 In addition, the nation’s capital is about 70 miles away and presents historical, cultural, artistic, and political opportunities for students.

 The Bottom Line

-For more than 35 years, Christendom College has made a vital contribution to American Catholic life through its solid spiritual formation and its liberal arts curriculum.
+For close to 40, Christendom College has made a vital contribution to American Catholic life through its solid spiritual formation and its liberal arts curriculum.
 What was once a tiny holdout against the decline of higher education is today a model for Catholic liberal arts colleges, with a well-deserved reputation even in Rome.

 “It is refreshing to see a Catholic college where the parents can send their children and not get worried whether they will get serious Catholic education—without discount—just as it is,” said Cardinal Francis Arinze, then-Prefect of the Vatican Congregation for Divine Worship and the Discipline of the Sacraments, while visiting Christendom in 2008.

 Students seem to appreciate Christendom’s commitment to the Catholic faith and its small size, friendliness, and close-knit community.
 On the key measures of Catholic identity and liberal arts education, few American colleges can compare.